What Is Keyword Research?

 - Even videos in the TOP TEN suggest moderate competition.

 - How strong are the link profiles?

-- Not only on external links, especially large brands have such a good page architecture thanks to their internal linking that a lot of link power goes to sub-pages that have no external backlinks and are therefore difficult to overtake.
+- Not only on external links but especially large brands also have such a good page architecture thanks to their internal linking that a lot of link power goes to sub-pages that have no external backlinks and are therefore difficult to overtake.

 - How is the search intention answered?
 How is the content?
 Is it possible for you to overtake the competition in terms of content?

 - How well is the competition performing the on-page optimization of their pages?
 Often you can already see from a “Site:” query whether the competition is optimizing their pages well or less well.
 Once the title and description have been maintained, they have done their homework and may have already optimized them…